codefellows/seattle-102w1/README.md

 - Take notes during class.
 - Keep up with the daily assignments (code and reading).
 - Research topics that are new or confusing.
-- Speak up when you're stuck for more than 15 minutes.
+- Contact your instructor when you get stuck.
 - Be thorough and deliberate when reading error messages and console/terminal responses.
 Take your time and do not go too fast.
 Always know what you are doing.
 - And, above all else, pay attention to details.